Form going into the Quarter-final

 Key battle — Ounahi vs Mbappe

-Azzedine Ounahi is the player of the tournament for Morocco.
-The Marseille midfielder scored twice against Canada in R16 and has been orchestrating attacks with a combination of technical quality and relentless energy.
-At 24, this is his second World Cup and he looks a completely different player to 2022 — more composed, more decisive.
+Azzedine Ounahi was the player of the tournament for Morocco coming in.
+The Marseille midfielder scored twice against Canada in R16 and had been orchestrating attacks with a combination of technical quality and relentless energy.
+But against France he could not find the moment of magic to unlock the scoreline.

-The match within the match: Can Ounahi's energy crowd out Mbappe's brilliance?
-Or will France's quality prove too much?
+The match within the match: Ounahi's energy could not crowd out France's quality on the night.

-The Final is on July 19 at MetLife Stadium, East Rutherford, New Jersey.
+The Final is on July 19 at MetLife Stadium, East Rutherford, New Jersey — Spain vs Argentina for the title.
 See the full QF bracket and Semi-finals guide.